C20C01/MusicBox/README.md

     * The default value and range are the same as the speed of the music box.
     * Use without Shift: `+1`.
     * Use with Shift: `-1`.

+### Paper Paste

+A consumable item for repairing note grids.

+* In addition to crafting on the workbench, it can also be obtained by using paper on a cauldron with water.

 ### Perforation Table